 Do your agency provide a 30-day monthly subscription that is renewed each month at your discretion, or do they want to tie you into a long term contract?
-Their is an increasing trend for agencies to always be able to keep you as a client by showing you the month to month results they’re creating for you, and the value they bring to the table.
+Their is an increasing trend for agencies to always be able to earn you as a client with month to month results.

-Many suppliers that require contracts are the ones who are afraid to lose clients because they aren’t producing results.
-Work with a PPC agency month to month and allows you to leave at any time.
-A 12 month contract may give suppliers complacency and the opportunity to develop your account at a slower pace.
-You could work with an agency that is confident enough about their services to offer a rolling monthly contract
+Many agencies who require contracts are the ones afraid to lose clients because they aren’t producing results.
+Working with a PPC agency month to month allows you to leave at any time.
+A long term contract may give suppliers complacency and the opportunity to develop your account at a slower pace.
+You could work with an agency that is confident enough about their services to offer a rolling monthly contract.

 Is a free advertising audit review provided.

-- When you are review potential agencies, do they provide a PPC Audit that covers both technical and commercial aspects of your advertising account, website and company?
+- When you are review potential agencies, do they provide a PPC Audit that covers both technical and commercial aspects of your advertising account within the context of your website and company?